 Cheesy Jalapeno Bites Recipe

 This bite-sized appetizer is sure to be a hit at your next party or gathering.
-So, get out what you need to get these cheesy bites made.

 Once you have all the ingredients, the first thing you will want to do is seed and dice the jalapeno peppers.